Hixie/isd/servers/src/systems-server/README.md

 it supports that have the dynasty's presence, starting with a complete system description for each system (of assets visible to this dynasty).

+## `play`

+Fields:

+ * System ID (numeric)
+ * Asset ID (numeric)
+ * Command (string)
+ * additional fields defined by the command

+The command is routed to the given asset, which must be owned by the dynasty.
+For details about which commands are available for assets with various features, see the feature definitions below.
+Unless otherwise stated, features support no commands.

+The connection must have had a successful `login` prior to this message.

 ## Change notifications

 When the client connects, and whenever the system subsequently